-Level Behaviour Action Level 1 All staff members For example, - A child not improving their behaviour following a reminder and warning. - An unkind act to Time out, restorative conversation/action and a reflective discussion with the child on how to improve their behaviour. - This could be over a very short period of time during a lesson or break, or may need longer another. - Not following the school, playground or class rules. depending on the behaviour and the restorative and reflective conversations/actions.
-It could also include an apology letter or other restorative practice.
+Level Behaviour Action Level 1 For example, Time out, restorative conversation/action and a reflective All staff - A child not improving discussion with the child on how to improve their members their behaviour following behaviour. a reminder and warning. - This could be over a very short period of time - An unkind act to during a lesson or break, or may need longer another. depending on the behaviour and the restorative - Not following the and reflective conversations/actions. school, playground or - It could also include an apology letter or other class rules. restorative practice.

 Teachers and learning assistants should communicate any breaches in behaviour at this level to the child's form tutor and log it on CPOMS depending on the severity of the incident or if behaviours are being repeated.
 Communication with parents in person, by email or telephone should take place depending on the severity of the incident or if behaviours are being repeated.
-In the rare circumstances when a member of staff feels the need to remove a pupil from the classroom, he should be taken to a member of the Leadership Team.
-Level 2 Head of Pre-Prep or Head of Prep Continuing not to improve behaviour following actions at Level 1.
-More serious breaches of the school, playground or class rules and behavioural concerns, for example bullying or physical or psychological damage to another child.
-The same as level 1 with a time out, restorative conversation/action and a reflective discussion with the child on how to improve their behaviour, but could also include Removal from class or removal from the playground Missing longer periods of playtimes/ lunchtimes Meeting with parents Behavoural plan To be recorded on CPOMS and communicated with parent in person, by email or telephone.
+In the rare circumstances when a member of staff feels the need to remove a pupil from the classroom, they should be taken to a member of the Leadership Team.
+Level 2 Head of Pre-Prep or Head of Prep - Continuing not to improve behaviour following actions at Level 1. - More serious breaches of the school, playground or class rules and behavioural concerns, for example bullying or physical or psychological damage to another child.
+The same as level 1 with a time out, restorative conversation/action and a reflective discussion with the child on how to improve their behaviour, but could also include - Removal from class or removal from the playground - Missing longer periods of playtimes/ lunchtimes - Meeting with parents - Behavoural plan To be recorded on CPOMS and communicated with parent in person, by email or telephone.
 Co-Headteachers to be made aware.
-Level 3 Co-Headteachers An unacceptable number of behaviour incidents and a failure to improve behaviour following actions at Level 1 and 2.
-A major breach of the school, playground or class rules and serious behavioural concerns, for example bullying or physical or psychological damage to another child.
+Level 3 Co-Headteachers - An unacceptable number of behaviour incidents and a failure to improve behaviour following actions at Level 1 and 2. - A major breach of the school, playground or class rules and serious behavioural concerns, for example bullying or physical or psychological damage to another child.
 The same as Level 2 but with escalated actions.
 A Co-Headteacher will decide on the action after discussion with the Form Tutor and any other members of staff involved.
 The Head of Pre-Prep or Prep will write to the parents explaining the actions.
 This will be recorded on CPOMS.
 Level 4 Co-Headteachers - Serious behaviour breaches.
 Behaviour at Level 4 will be decided upon by the Co- Headteachers.